microsoft/azuredevopslabs/labs/vsts/VSTSDemoGenerator/readme.md

 <a href="http://bit.ly/2dwMwYR">create</a> one now
 - You will need a Personal Access Token for the account.
 An overview of PAT with instructions to create is available <a href="http://bit.ly/2okeOyJ">here</a>

->**Note:** The endpoints created through the systems may not be complete - you will need to provide your own information such as URLs, user name, password, etc.

 ## How to use?